erdos/rtow/README.md

 # rtow-clj

 An experimental ray tracer written in Clojure.
-Run it with `clojure rtow.clj`.
+Run it with `clojure rtow.clj > image.ppm`.

 Built on the amazing [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html).